Jesus the Man

 Jesus the Man: New Interpretations from the Dead Sea Scrolls is a book written by the Australian biblical scholar and theologian Barbara Thiering.
 It was first published by Doubleday in 1992 with the title, Jesus & The Riddle of The Dead Sea Scrolls: Unlocking The Secrets of His Life Story.

 Using a decoding tool that the author calls the "pesher technique", she purports to have uncovered evidence in the Gospels themselves that effectively contradicts the story they narrate of Jesus and his mission.
 She calls this story the "surface meaning" of the Gospels, which is "for 'babes'", in contrast to the hidden meaning.
 Using this method, Thiering believes she has discovered, among other things, that Jesus was a member of the Essene community, that he survived the crucifixion, and that he married twice.

 The book was a bestseller, and has been several times reprinted.
-Its argument has been widely rejected by the scholarly community.
+Its argument has been widely rejected by theologians in the scholarly community.